On the modularity of 3-regular random graphs and random graphs with given degree sequences: An improved lower bound for more general degree sequences

 Choosing for example $\alpha = \mathbb E[\mathcal N_n(T)]^{2/3}$ leads to

 Since $n\ge \mathbb E[\mathcal N_n(T)]$, we have that

 The lemma is proved. \end{proof}

 The next observation is a well-known fact and, as such, it will not be proved here.
-In a nutshell, its proof relies on, first, the fact that the local limit of $G(n)$ under the conditions of point~\ref{thm 3.1} of Theorem~\ref{LBgeneral} is a subcritical Galton-Watson tree, and second, that the tail of the distribution of the order of a subcritical Galton-Watson tree is exponential.
+In a nutshell, its proof relies on, first, the fact that the local limit of $G(n)$ under the conditions of point~\ref{thm 3.1} of Theorem~\ref{LBgeneral} is a subcritical Galton-Watson tree, and second, that the order of a subcritical Galton-Watson tree is a random variable with exponential upper tail.
 For more details on the topic, we refer the reader to~\cite{Curien} and~\cite{JustinThese}.

-\begin{observation} Under the conditions of point~\ref{thm 3.1} of Theorem~\ref{LBgeneral}, there is a constant $c = c(\boldsymbol{p}, \Delta) > 0$ such that the probability that the connected component $C(v)$ of a uniformly chosen vertex $v\in G(n)$ is of order at least $t$ is at most $\exp(-ct)$. \end{observation}
+\begin{observation} Under the conditions of point~\ref{thm 3.1} of Theorem~\ref{LBgeneral} there is a constant $c = c(\boldsymbol{p}, \Delta) > 0$ such that the connected component $C(v)$ of a uniformly chosen vertex $v\in G(n)$ is of order at least $t$ with probability at most $\exp(-ct)$. \end{observation}

 Let $\mathcal{T}(t)$ be the set of trees with maximal degree $\Delta$ and order at most $t$.